Bloodshot Film Poster featured image

 I watched Bloodshot using a Panasonic DP-UB820EB-K Ultra HD Blu-Ray Player – Black and downscaled to HD1080p using an Epson TW5650

 The disc is presented as native 3840 x 2160p resolution image and and is encoded using the HEVC (H.265) codec for HDR10.
-Wide Colour Gamut (WCG), High Dynamic Range, and 10bit color depth are also present.
+Wide Colour Gamut (WCG), High Dynamic Range, and 10bit colour depth are also present.

 I have to say the image is stunning, it really pops.
 Vibrant colour saturation and incredibly sharp picture The tunnel scene in particular has a gorgeous red hue defiantly helped by the 10bit colour depth.
 The CGI used in this movie is fantastic.
 At one point Bloodshot gets most of his face blasted off and the level of detail in how the nanites repair his face is both brilliant and gruesome at the same time.
 I would say the CGI outshines anything DC has created and is on par with Sony’s latest Spiderman movies.
 That’s some achievement given the movies modest production budget.
 It’s apparent that visual effects guru Dave Wilson has helmed this movie.